FAIRplus/the-fair-cookbook/content/recipes/accessibility/aspera_matched.md

 * Observe the  download/upload speed e.g. 100Mbs and then you can estimate the finish time.
 * Have some automated monitoring on the download process to  notify you if it  stops/finishes.
 Even an hourly `du -sh` from a cron job.
 * Also typically you are pulling down many directories and files.
-On completion, it may be worth doing a recursive file listing(URL_TO_INSERT_RECORD http://sms.cbi.cnptia.embrapa.br/SMS/index_s.html) to a file e.g. `ls -ltR > file_listing(URL_TO_INSERT_RECORD http://sms.cbi.cnptia.embrapa.br/SMS/index_s.html).txt` to give you and your "customers" a simple file catalogue.
+On completion, it may be worth doing a recursive file listing (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.q7bkqr)  to a file e.g. `ls -ltR > file_listing (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.q7bkqr) .txt` to give you and your "customers" a simple file catalogue.

 ### Considerations for uploading